poojarao8/nersc-quantum-day/PerlmutterInstructions.md

 #SBATCH --ntasks-per-node=4
 #SBATCH --gpus-per-task=1
 #SBATCH --gpu-bind=none
+#SBATCH --module=cuda-mpich
 #SBATCH --image=ghcr.io/1tnguyen/cuda-quantum:mpich-231023
-#SBATCH --module=cuda-mpich

 srun -N 256 -n 1024 shifter ghz.py –target nvidia-mgpu
 ```

 Replace `mXXXX_g` with your project name and adjust the wall clock time (set at 2 mins in the snapshot above).
-In this script, I am running with 256 nodes (256x4 = 1024 gpus), please adjust that number as per your requirements.
-If you want to run with a single gpu, remove the srun command altogether and just use the following in the above file and change `-N` to 1:
+In this script, I am running the `ghz.py` file with 40 qubits using 256 nodes (256x4 = 1024 gpus), please change the parameters as per your requirements.
+If you want to run with a single gpu, adjust the number of nodes, etc. and replace `srun -N 256 -n 1024 shifter ghz.py –target nvidia-mgpu` with:
 ```
 $shifter python ghz.py --target nvidia
 ```

+Finally, to submit your job to the queue, use `sbatch multinode.script`.